Boyos999/AdditionalSpawnSystem/README.md

 1. Download the project folder and put it in scripts/custom, you should have an "AdditionalSpawnSystem" folder in custom now

-2. Move the spawnData folder to data/custom
+2. Move the spawnData and spawnVanillaData folders to data/custom

 3. In customScripts.lua add the following require statement
 ```